kingdee60/SuperBowlPrediction/README.md

 The winner of SuperBowl of LVII will be one of the following teams: `Green Bay Packers`, `Kansas City Chiefs`, `Tampa Bay Bucaneers`, `Dallas Cowboys`, `Philadelphia Eagles`, or the `Buffalo Bills`.

-We also started the framework of a 'Bot' using AWS that interprets data retrieved from an API source and communicates scores and teams based on preferences and interactions from users.
+We also started the framework of a 'Bot' using AWS that interprets data retrieved from an API source and communicates NFL team scores based on preferences and interactions from users.

 ### References